Accreditation and Assessment

 program educational objectives

-that are regularly assessed, evaluated and modified if found necessary.
-The Department
+that are regularly reviewed and modified if found necessary.
+The department

 that are consistent with the objectives.